graker/oc-mapmarkers-plugin/README.md

 ### Thumbnail feature

 Markers displayed in both Map and Markers List components can have image thumbnails.
-You can set up thumbnail with, height and resizing mode in component's parameters.
+You can set up thumbnail width, height and resizing mode in component's parameters.
 Thumbnail will be available in component partials (`marker.thumb` value).

 Marker's thumbnail is automatically generated from any image available in following priority: